Discrimination Lawyers in Newport Beach

 If you believe you are the victim of workplace discrimination, the Carter Law Firm is here to help.
 Our Newport Beach discrimination attorneys have helped numerous clients seek compensation for a variety of damages, including lost pay and benefits, as well as emotional pain and suffering.

-A handful of Federal laws prohibit discrimination in employment based on race, color, religion, national origin, age, gender or disability.
+A handful of federal laws prohibit discrimination in employment based on race, color, religion, national origin, age, gender, or disability.
 Depending upon your geographical area and type of employer, additional laws at the state and local level in California may further protect you from discrimination based on factors such as sexual orientation, political affiliation, or marital status.

 - Title VII of the Civil Rights Act of 1964 (Title VII) protects against employment discrimination based on race, color, national origin, sex (gender), or religion.
-This law applies to all phases of employment, including hiring, promotions and raises, transfers and assignments, discipline and termination.
+This law applies to all phases of employment, including hiring, promotions and raises, transfers and assignments, and discipline and termination.

 - The Americans with Disabilities Act (ADA) protects a qualified individual with a disability – one who can perform the essential functions of the job with or without reasonable accommodation – from employment discrimination.